What Is Mesothelioma Virotherapy?

-Doctors emphasize three main benefits of virotherapy:
+Doctors emphasize 3 main benefits of virotherapy:

-- Directly infects tumor cells and its antitumor efficiency
+- Directly affects tumor cells

 - Preserves and stimulates the immune system, signaling a viral antitumor response to destroy remaining cancerous cells

-Virotherapy is also an exemplary treatment to use for patients with advanced or inoperable mesothelioma.
+Virotherapy is also an effective treatment for patients with advanced or inoperable mesothelioma.
 Its limited side effects are ideal for patients in these situations.

 Researchers testing the measles virus for mesothelioma cells are currently looking for the best dosage method.
-They’re also evaluating the safety of the measles virus and if there are any potential side effects.
+They’re also evaluating the safety of the measles virus and any potential side effects.

 Virotherapy Side Effects

-Some minor side effects of virotherapy may include flu-like symptoms such as fever, chills, nausea, and muscle aches.
+The most severe side effect is typically an inflammatory response to the treatment.
+Other possible side effects of virotherapy include flu-like symptoms such as fever, chills, nausea, and muscle aches.

-Seeking Mesothelioma Treatment With Virotherapy
+Seeking Mesothelioma Virotherapy Treatment

 Clinical trials are currently testing virotherapy approaches on mesothelioma patients.